davetemplin/bigboy/README.md

 | `bigboy sales 2017-07-21 2d`          | Midnight GMT of the previous day.

-> The time zone database needed by LoadLocation may not be present on all systems, especially non-Unix systems.
-LoadLocation looks in the directory or uncompressed zip file named by the ZONEINFO environment variable, if any, then looks in known installation locations on Unix systems, and finally looks in $GOROOT/lib/time/zoneinfo.zip.
+> The time-zone database needed by LoadLocation may not be present on all systems, especially non-Unix systems.
+LoadLocation looks in the directory for an uncompressed zip file named by the ZONEINFO environment variable, if any, then looks in known installation locations on Unix systems, and finally looks in $GOROOT/lib/time/zoneinfo.zip.